DMOJ/docs/docs/judge/setting_up_a_judge.md

-# Setting up a Judge
+# Setting up a judge

 This guide goes through the process of installing a judge and connecting it to the site.
 It is intended for Linux-based machines (WSL included); Windows is